YALE CEO SUMMIT SALUTES ED BASTIAN, DELTA CEO AND BERNARD ARNAULD, LVMH CHAIRMAN

 Kay Koplovitz, Founder, USA Networks

-Steven Brill, Founder, American Lawyer, NewsGuard
+Steven Brill, Founder, American Lawyer and NewsGuard

 Greg Ip, Chief Economic Contributor and Editor, The Wall Street Journal